 It is possible that your solution architecture needs to be improved or upgraded before you are able to use Sitecore’s marketing features effectively.

-Is xDB enabled?
-In versions previous to 9.x, xDB runs in Mongo.
+xDB – In versions previous to 9.x, xDB runs in Mongo.
 After v9 it can be hosted in MySQL as well.
 Sitecore’s marketing features are fueled by the data collected in xDB.
 Having xDB installed and configured is a prerequisite for marketing features.

-Do you have standards and best practices in place?
-Proper implementation of data templates and components will ensure a smooth editorial experience.
+Standards and Best Practices – Proper implementation of data templates and components will ensure a smooth editorial experience.
 Following standards and best practices also has a positive impact on your solution’s performance.

+Page and Components Granularity – Any page area to be personalized must be implemented as a component.
 Do your pages have the appropriate level of modularity for the goals you want to achieve?
-Any page area to be personalized must be implemented as a component.

 Is Your Infrastructure Ready For Sitecore’s Marketing?